California Benchmarking & BPS Policy News

 Status: Pre-policy development

-Under SB48 (Becker, 2023), the California Energy Commission has been tasked with researching a potential Building Energy Performance Standards policy, conducting stakeholder analysis, and drafting a report for the state legislature by July 2026.
-They are currently finalizing a draft of the California Building Energy Performance Status Report, expected to be released before the end of 2025.
-This draft would be open for public comment, with the final report expected to be published shortly before the July 2026 deadline.
+Under SB48 (Becker, 2023), the California Energy Commission (CEC) has been tasked with researching a potential Building Energy Performance Standards policy, conducting stakeholder analysis, and drafting a report for the state legislature by August 1, 2026.
+The CEC is behind schedule but posted a draft of the California Building Energy Performance Strategy Report on July 7, 2026.

 Berkeley